charrismatic/coinhive-sandbox/README.md

 _*Disclosure:_

 I've provided a public key linked with my accound for testing purposes.
 Feel free to create your own or use mine if you do not feel like signing up for an account.
-But don't be confused, it takes much more than a single machine testing these scripts in a browser to generate even a few pennies worth of XMR, so you shouldn't worry about me personally profiting from anyone simply spinning up any of these scripts and visting the site.